Highly enriched uranium in Canada

 Background on HEU repatriation

-In April 2010, Canadian Prime Minister Harper and United States President Obama committed to returning spent HEU fuel to the U.S. as part of a broad international effort to consolidate HEU inventories in fewer locations around the world.
+In April 2010, Canadian Prime Minister Harper and U.S. President Obama committed to returning spent HEU fuel to the U.S. as part of a broad international effort to consolidate HEU inventories in fewer locations around the world.
 The commitment promotes non-proliferation by removing existing weapons-grade material from Canada and eliminates a nuclear liability for future generations of Canadians.
-Once the material is returned to the U.S., it will be reprocessed and used in American nuclear power plants to produce energy.
+Once the material is returned to the U.S., it is reprocessed and used in American nuclear power plants to produce energy.

-Following the 2010 agreement, Prime Minister Harper committed, in March 2012, to repatriate additional Canadian HEU inventories, including those in liquid form from (known as Highly Enriched Uranyl Nitrate Liquid, or HEUNL) past production of medical isotopes.
+Following the 2010 agreement, Prime Minister Harper committed to repatriating additional Canadian HEU inventories, including those in liquid form (known as highly enriched uranyl nitrate liquid, or HEUNL) from past production of medical isotopes.

 Public consultation on HEUNL transport package design

 In 2014, the CNSC received an application for package design certification and assessed it to ensure that it satisfied all regulatory requirements.
-The Technical Assessment Report on the NAC-LWT Package Design for Transport of Highly Enriched Uranyl Nitrate Liquid (HEUNL) was available for written public comment from December 23, 2014 to February 9, 2015.
-The report included an environmental assessment (EA) performed under the Nuclear Safety and Control Act (NSCA)
+The Technical Assessment Report on the NAC-LWT Package Design for Transport of Highly Enriched Uranyl Nitrate Liquid was available for written public comment from December 23, 2014, to February 9, 2015.
+The report included an environmental assessment performed under the Nuclear Safety and Control Act.